andresca94/academicpages/_pages/about.md

 Projects and Workflows:
 ======
+1. Generative AI Tools Development:
+My work includes the development of tools that leverage Stable Diffusion, SAM (Segment Anything Model), and Super Resolution algorithms.
+These tools help automate complex video production processes, enabling creative professionals to deliver high-quality content efficiently.

-1. ComfyUI Workflows
+2. ComfyUI Workflows:
 At DeepMake, I design and optimize workflows for ComfyUI, integrating various AI-driven solutions to enhance the creative capabilities of our users.
 The focus is on streamlining the creative process and making complex AI tools more accessible to professionals in the visual effects industry.

-2. Generative AI Tools Development
-My work includes the development of tools that leverage Stable Diffusion, SAM (Segment Anything Model), and Super Resolution algorithms.
-These tools help automate complex video production processes, enabling creative professionals to deliver high-quality content efficiently.